Farama-Foundation/gym-docs/docs/source/content/vector_api.md

 # Vector API

 ## Vectorized Environments
-*Vectorized environments* are environments that run multiple (independent) sub-environments, either sequentially, or in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
+*Vectorized environments* are environments that run multiple independent copies of the same environment in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
 Vectorized environments take as input a batch of actions, and return a batch of observations.
 This is particularly useful, for example, when the policy is defined as a neural network that operates over a batch of observations.

 Gym provides two types of vectorized environments:

-- `gym.vector.SyncVectorEnv`, where the sub-environments are executed sequentially.
+- `gym.vector.SyncVectorEnv`, where the different copies of the environment are executed sequentially.
-- `gym.vector.AsyncVectorEnv`, where the sub-environments are executed in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
-This creates one process per sub-environment.
+- `gym.vector.AsyncVectorEnv`, where the the different copies of the environment are executed in parallel using [multiprocessing](https://docs.python.org/3/library/multiprocessing.html).
+This creates one process per copy.

 Similar to `gym.make`, you can run a vectorized version of a registered environment using the `gym.vector.make` function.
 This runs multiple copies of the same environment (in parallel, by default).

-The following example runs 3 copies of the ``CartPole-v1`` environment in parallel, taking as input a vector of 3 binary actions (one for each sub-environment), and returning an array of 3 observations stacked along the first dimension, with an array of rewards returned by each sub-environment, and an array of booleans indicating if the episode in each sub-environment has ended.
+The following example runs 3 copies of the ``CartPole-v1`` environment in parallel, taking as input a vector of 3 binary actions (one for each copy of the environment), and returning an array of 3 observations stacked along the first dimension, with an array of rewards returned by each copy, and an array of booleans indicating if the episode in each parallel environment has ended.

 ```python
 >>> envs = gym.vector.make("CartPole-v1", num_envs=3)